 [Followed by a single sign-in of two people who bagged the peak on 3-24-2005]

 In addition to being located in what most would consider a remote area, I’m guessing the lack of signatures also has something to do with the fact that the register lacks a writing implement.

 After enjoying the peak, I headed down to check out the rock wall.
-It’s in excellent condition and it would be interesting to know it’s approximate age, why it may have been built, etc. Next I scrambled the short distance up to the top of the rocky nub that’s located just to the North of the rock wall; and then I headed counterclockwise around the nub; then about 0.60 miles to the NE, followed by about 0.30 miles to the North, at which point I arrived back on FR 684.
-The decent was not difficult and it was very similar in terms of the vegetation / footing to the ascent… minus the nice route, [which resulted in less than perfect visibility during snake season but nothing too horrendous].
+It’s in excellent condition and it would be interesting to know its approximate age, why it may have been built, etc. Next, I scrambled the short distance up to the top of the rocky nub that’s located just to the North of the rock wall; and then I headed counterclockwise around the nub; then about 0.60 miles to the NE, followed by about 0.30 miles to the North, at which point I arrived back on FR 684.
+The descent was not difficult and it was very similar in terms of the vegetation/footing to the ascent… minus the nice route, [which resulted in less than perfect visibility during snake season but nothing too horrendous].
 Once back on FR 684, it was an easy stroll of just under 1 mile to complete the loop and arrive back at the starting point.

 Adventurous Version: a much more adventurous version of the route I detailed above would be the ‘horseshoe traverse’.
 If you look at a topo, what I mean by this should be obvious: the rock crags in Rock Wall Peak’s immediate vicinity form a horseshoe shape, [with the open part facing to the NE and Rock Wall Peak situated at the tip, to the SW.
 While I can’t say for certain if the entire horseshoe is possible without cliffing out, everything that I was able to see looked doable.

 Check out the Official Route and Triplogs.